Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Thinking Caps.md

 **Affected People**: children

-**Before Mitigation**: Likelihood: 2, Severity: 2, Overall: 4
+**Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

 **Mitigation**: Make sure that children handle hats as little as possible, and mostly just wear them.
-When they do handle them make sure you know who has them and whether they are being sensible.\r\nCall first aider in case of injury.
+When they do handle them make sure you know who has them and whether they are being sensible.
+Call first aider in case of injury.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4